sumimakito/Naive-Solver-for-Word-Guessing-Games/README.md

 Performing strict match ...
 Refined result: 2/2
 	apple 	pepla
+	^ the word we want (this line is just an annotation)
 ```

 ##### Guessing the word "b?si?e??" (with candidates: b, r, s, r, q, u, y, e, n, s)